-- State importance of collaborating across disciplines to achieve cost, quality, and outcomes.
+- State importance of collaborating across disciplines to achieve cost, quality, and outcomes goals.

-- Define Budget Impact Analysis and its relationship with other types of assessments and analyses
+- Define Budget Impact Analysis and its relationship to other types of assessments and analyses.

-- List three groups who supply chain professionals can collaborate and their approaches to CQO
+- List three groups that supply chain professionals can collaborate with and their approaches to CQO.

-Presenter: Elizabeth Meyers, RN, PhD(c), CPHIMS, Strategy Director, Infor
+- Elizabeth Meyers, RN, PhD(c), CPHIMS — Strategy Director, Infor